elfi-dev/elfi/docs/usage/implementing-methods.rst

 Implementing a new method
 =========================

-In this tutorial we lay out the basics for implement a custom parameter inference method using ELFI.
+This tutorial provides the fundamentals for implementing custom parameter inference methods using ELFI.
 ELFI provides many features out of the box, such as parallelization or random state handling.
 In a typical case these happen "automatically" behind the scenes when the algorithms are built on top of the provided interface classes.

 The base class for parameter inference classes is the `ParameterInference`_ interface which is found from the ``elfi.methods.parameter_inference`` module.
 Among the methods in